 How do good leaders motivate their teams?
-How does she get people to collaborate, create, and drive progress?
-Why are his team members so open and honest with him?
+How do they get people to collaborate, create, and drive progress?
+Why are their team members so open and honest with them him?
 Why do some team members go above and beyond for their leaders?

 We all know trust plays a significant role in the relationships between team members and leaders.
 Trust defines the relationships from one team member to another as well.

-The question: ‘How do I build more trust?’ lies too often unasked in the center of our desire to grow into successful and productive leaders.
-The reason we do not get around to asking this question regularly has to do with the daily whirlwind of our jobs.
+The question: “How do I build more trust?” lies too often unasked in the center of our desire to grow into successful and productive leaders.
+The reason we don’t get around to asking this question regularly has to do with the daily whirlwind of our jobs.
 Like many important but not urgent matters, the challenge of building trust gets back-burnered in favor of tasks that add to the bottom line today.

 What if there were some small habits we could build into our daily whirlwind, some minor shifts in our approach to our team members, that could build a little trust each day?
-One day we would look around and see a strong, productive team around us as we reap the benefits of a slowly growing trust.
+One day we’d look around and see a strong successful team around us as we reap the benefits of a slowly growing trust.

 What is Empathy?